ragardner/tksheet/DOCUMENTATION.md

     - `Span` e.g `sheet.span(another_span)`
 - `type_` (`str`) must be either an empty string `""` or one of the following: `"format"`, `"highlight"`, `"dropdown"`, `"checkbox"`, `"readonly"`, `"align"`.
 - `name` (`str`) used for named spans or for identification.
 If no name is provided then a name is generated for the span which is based on an internal integer ticker and then converted to a string in the same way column names are, e.g. `0` is `"A"`.
-- `table` (`bool`) when `True` will make all functions used with the span target the main table as well as the header/index is those are `True`.
+- `table` (`bool`) when `True` will make all functions used with the span target the main table as well as the header/index if those are `True`.
 - `index` (`bool`) when `True` will make all functions used with the span target the index as well as the table/header if those are `True`.
 - `header` (`bool`) when `True` will make all functions used with the span target the header as well as the table/index if those are `True`.
-- `tdisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieve screen displayed data for the table, not underlying cell data.
+- `tdisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieves screen displayed data for the table, not underlying cell data.
-- `idisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieve screen displayed data for the index, not underlying cell data.
+- `idisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieves screen displayed data for the index, not underlying cell data.
-- `hdisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieve screen displayed data for the header, not underlying cell data.
+- `hdisp` (`bool`) is used by data getting functions that utilize spans and when `True` the function retrieves screen displayed data for the header, not underlying cell data.
 - `transposed` (`bool`) is used by data getting and setting functions that utilize spans.
 When `True`:
     - Returned sublists from data getting functions will represent columns rather than rows.
     - Data setting functions will assume that a single sequence is a column rather than row and that a list of lists is a list of columns rather than a list of rows.